jqwalrustitty/LEDlock/README.md

 - mingw32
 - pandoc (for the docs)
   - again, start with the docs
+  - unapologetically, pandoc markdown

 ## TODOs

 Higher priority:
+- error-correction and/or synchronous and/or race conditions
+- cq detection (cq0 and lastTrybble/INITSTATE)
+- cleanup verbosity and debugging
+- general bugfixes

+Lesser priority:
 - streamline implant vs daemon dependencies
-- cleanup verbosity and debugging
+- daemon signal handling
 - file-less implant
-- error-correction and/or synchronous and/or race conditions

-Lesser priority:
 - remove IPv4 from Pi build (because!)
-- cq detection (cq0 and lastTrybble/INITSTATE)

 ## Licencing